Lakers Fans Asked to Celebrate at Home: ‘We're Still in the Middle of a Pandemic'

 Los Angeles is preparing to celebrate another Lakers championship, but health officials reminded fans to do so at home.

-The county's top health officer urged residents Thursday to celebrate responsibly, remembering that the coronavirus should preclude large parties or public gatherings.
+In Los Angeles, the county's top health officer urged residents Thursday to celebrate responsibly, remembering that the coronavirus should preclude large parties or public gatherings.
+Barries were up Friday at Staples Center, which also urged fans to watch from home -- and stay there after the game.

 “We're still in the middle of a pandemic,” Dr. Muntu Davis said.
 “Very excited that the Lakers are going to be playing this next game.
 And we just want to remind people the safest way to celebrate all of our teams, the Lakers and the Dodgers, is to do it in the comfort of your own home.”